yireo/yireo-slides/slides/mucnl/intro1.md

 ---
 # Why are we here?
-- Magento community revival
+~Magento community revival
-- Mage-OS meets Magento meets Adobe @todo
+~ Mage-OS meets Magento meets Adobe
+~ To collaborate
+~ To have fun

 ---
 # MageUnconference